 “After all the shit we put her through, I thought that her never crying out or complaining was grounds for some admiration, that I should spare her life.”

-“Of course she couldn’t cry out, you stupid fool.
+“Of course, she couldn’t cry out, you stupid fool.
 She was mute.”

 Lendina turned her attention to Yilka.

-“Yilka, I set up and run our North America escort operation.
-As a benefit to family members, we occasionally provide these women free of charge, paying them out of our profits.
-If you want to gangbang a girl, we have women experts in staging those rape scenarios.
+“Yilka, I set up and run our North American escort operation.
+We occasionally provide these women free of charge as a benefit to family members, paying them out of our profits.
+If you want to gangbang a girl, we have women who specialize in staging those rape scenarios.
 If you accidentally hurt them, we pay them triple.
 Why would you prefer snatching an innocent civilian or a crack whore over my escorts?”

 “Your escorts are actresses, playing a part.
-The crack whore, who thinks we are going to snuff and bury her in the woods, will try desperately to please us.”
+The crack whore, who thinks we will snuff and bury her in the woods, will try desperately to please us.”

 Lendina shook her head in disgust.
 Being a certified public accountant, she is pragmatic.
 Decisions have consequences, and her mind is now in overdrive, considering the possible adverse outcomes.